Here We Go Again – A New Emotet Malware Wave Observed by Cynet

 According to statistics provided by MalwareBazaar and ANY.RUN, Emotet banking trojan is now in the infamous first place of the most popular threats:

-Once upon a time in Troy – Emotet, a trojan evolution
+Once upon a time in Troy – Emotet malware, a trojan evolution

 The first Emotet banking trojan sample was identified in 2014 and was classified as a trojan that steals banking credentials by hooking Internet traffic of the online banking sessions.
 Over the years, Emotet has upgraded its capabilities and modules.